mwhock/mwhock/README.md

 - 🔭 I’m currently working on ...Looking for Job opportunities and my internship with USI.
 - 🌱 I’m currently learning ...
 React
 - 👯 I’m looking to collaborate on ...
+Job Search strategies
 - 🤔 I’m looking for help with ...
+Networking
 - 💬 Ask me about ...
 Kenzie Academy, Teaching, or anything else!
-- 📫 How to reach me: mwhock@gmail.com
+- 📫 How to reach me: mwhock@gmail.com or https://www.linkedin.com/in/michael-h-1537417/
-- 😄 Pronouns: ...
+-
 - ⚡ Fun fact: ...
 I recently graduated from Kenzie Academy with an Associate Front-end Developer certificate.

 <!--